eosnetworkfoundation/grant-framework/applications/antelopeio_firewall.md

 Additionally, this application would make it easy for application developers to host public nodes which throttle transactions and queries unrelated to their core application.

 #### Existing solutions
-Running a reliable Leap RPC/P2P on EOS and other high-traffic Antelope chains requires advanced DevOps skills.
+Running a reliable Leap RPC on EOS and other high-traffic Antelope chains requires advanced DevOps skills.
 Node operators are required to maintain a considerably complex network infrastructure to support such a service.
 Typically this involves multiple layers of specialized Leap Nodes that act as filters for transaction propagation.

 Existing EVM solutions: